alencosoft/code_buster/README.md

 Architectural Reqs:
-        DB-driven (scores and updateable splash screen instructions) JSON format (data) from UI to backend and vice-versa One UI *main* screen for game play (no popups) User-friendly design without the need for scrolling to play
+        DB-driven (scores and updateable splash screen instructions), JSON format (data) from UI to backend and vice-versa, One UI *main* screen for game play (no popups), User-friendly design without the need for scrolling to play.

 Server Design:
 	MySQL database with 2 tables:
-		Splash screen instructions
+		Splash screen instructions,
-		Scores (includes index: auto-increment, In-Game-Name, and Score) PHP backend to parse JSon from/to UI and Database
+		Scores (includes index: auto-increment, In-Game-Name, and Score).
+	PHP backend to parse JSon from/to UI and Database

 Platform: Android/Java runtime environment developed using Windows 7 OS and Android Studio IDE